-When they are value priced, I buy dividend-growing common stock and hold them for the income.
+When they are rather value priced, I buy dividend-growing common stock and hold them and hold them for the rising yields.

 When they are value priced, I buy common* shares of companies with a good record of dividend growth and hold them for the rising income.
 In 2008 our dividend income rose in spite of the turmoil by 9.9%.
 Did your income rise by 10% last year.
 Our income will be up again in 2010 too.
 Our retirement plan is working.
 It's not the value of the capital that's so important, it's the income it generates…tax advantaged income…secure income.
 Except for Telus in 2002, the last time there was a dividend reduction in a stock in my list, other than Manulife in early August 2009, was during the last century (TRP Dec '99).
 Before that: NA and RYL in 1992.
 Dividend reductions from good dividend growers are rare events.

 Since 1981…every two months for 30 years . . .

 The Connolly Report, about dividend growth stocks, by Tom Connolly (B. Comm, 1964) has been published continuously every two months since 1981.
 Now the printed report is quarterly.
 The on-line edition will be open to new subscribers in February 2015 when renewals for 2015 are over.

 Wisdom: ”“The single factor that drives investor success is not picking winning firms, but rather the entry point at which the firms are purchased.”